JakubMakarewicz/MSiD-Fashion/README.md

 # MSiD-Fashion

 ## Introduction
-The objective was to compare some algorithms at their ability to predict fashion-mnist data.
+The objective was to create and compare some algorithms at their ability to predict fashion-mnist data.

 ## Methods